.NET

 StreamResponse RequestStream(string method, string url, string? body = null, ...);

-StreamResponse exposes a Stream-like API and IDisposable.
-Wrap it in a using block when you consume it.
+StreamResponse exposes a Stream-like API and implements IDisposable.
+Wrap it in a using block at the consumption site.

 Fast path